Evvy/evvy.github.io/recruitment/index.md

 {: .warning}
 The answer in this paragraph only allows for a total of 1024 characters in length.
 ### Take us through your thought process
-We do not want to create any confirmation bias or otherwise affect your judgement in any way.
+We do not want to create any confirmation bias or otherwise affect your judgement in any way.<br>
 Just try to explain this to the best of your ability.

 ![](https://i.kym-cdn.com/entries/icons/facebook/000/022/138/highresrollsafe.jpg)